The final paper proposal should follow this format and use these headings.

 Research Question: Is Neil Labutte just an interested, objective observer of human behavior or is he really a misogynist who ultimately reinforces sexual stereotypes in his plays and screenplays?

-Thesis Statement: Neil LaButte has said that he is simply exposing the stereotypes and negative sexual behavior inherent in the contemporary office hierarchy, but by doing so in his play, Fat Pig, he actually reinforces those stereotypes, encourages negative behavior, and betrays his personal misogyny.
+Thesis Statement: Neil LaButte has said that he is simply exposing the stereotypes and negative sexual behavior inherent in the contemporary office hierarchy, but by doing so in his plays, Fat Pig and In the Company of Men, he actually reinforces those stereotypes, encourages negative behavior, and betrays his personal misogyny.

 Your thesis statement should express ONE topic for discussion and be specific in nature.
 Choose a topic that invites discussion and exploration and takes a particular "stand" on the subject matter.
 It may take a certain amount or preliminary research, and maybe even a bit of free-form writing, to organize your thoughts on your topic and come up with a decent thesis.